-Semester or Year in SantiagoIn conjunction with the Council on International Educational Exchange, USC provides the opportunity for study at the Universidad de Chile, the Pontificia Universidad Católica de Chile and the Universidad de Santiago, all located in Santiago, the capital of Chile.
+Semester or Year in SantiagoIn conjunction with the Council on International Educational Exchange, USC provides the opportunity for study at the Universidad de Chile and the Pontificia Universidad Católica de Chile, both located in Santiago, the capital of Chile.
 All courses are taught in Spanish.
 Courses are available in such disciplines as art, anthropology, economics, geography, history, international relations, literature, philosophy, political science, psychology, sociology, Spanish, and theology.
 The program actively helps students get involved in volunteer work in Santiago.
 Students live with Chilean host families.

-Semester or Year in BeijingThe program at Peking University in Beijing, offered in conjunction with the Council on International Educational Exchange, provides students with the opportunity to study at China's most prestigious liberal arts institution and to improve their Mandarin Chinese in a city where the standard dialect is used.
+Semester or Year in BeijingThe program at Peking University in Beijing, offered through the Council on International Educational Exchange, provides students with the opportunity to study at China’s most prestigious liberal arts institution and to improve their Mandarin Chinese in a city where the standard dialect is used.
 The focus of the program is intensive language learning, with instruction available at many levels of ability.
 Students may take one English-taught area studies course.
 Students who have a very advanced level of Chinese and attend the program in the spring semester may take regular Peking University courses alongside Chinese students in Chinese language and literature and international relations.
 As a supplement to classroom language instruction, each program participant is paired with a Peking University student for weekly one-on-one Chinese language tutorials.
-Students live with other American students in dormitories on the Peking University campus or with a Chinese host family.
-Students must complete three semesters of Mandarin or the equivalent in order to be eligible for the program.
+Students live with other American students in dormitories on the Peking University campus.
+Students must have completed three semesters of Mandarin or the equivalent in order to be eligible for the program.

 Semester in AtenasIn conjunction with the School for Field Studies (SFS), students spend a semester abroad in Atenas, Costa Rica.
 The SFS Center for Sustainable Development Studies focuses students on issues of tropical ecology and sustainable development through a case study approach and fieldwork, as well as a directed research project.
 The program also includes a 10-day field study in neighboring Nicaragua.
 Students live in cabins in walking distance to Atenas and get involved in projects with the local community.

-Semester or Year in PragueUSC provides the opportunity for study in conjunction with the Council on International Educational Exchange (CIEE), which is housed at Charles University, the premier institution of higher learning in the Czech Republic.
+Semester or Year in PragueUSC provides the opportunity to pursue course work in central European studies and/or film studies in Prague in conjunction with the Council on International Educational Exchange (CIEE), which is housed at Charles University, the premier institution of higher learning in the Czech Republic.
 Students with an interest in cinema studies may take up to 6 units at the Film & Television Academy of the Performing Arts (FAMU), the oldest film school in Central Europe.
 Students spend the first two weeks of the semester in an orientation session devoted to intensive language study.
 Although there is no language prerequisite, all students are required to enroll in conversational Czech.
 The remainder of the courses may be chosen from such fields as Czech and Central European history, art history, political science, sociology, international relations, Jewish studies and film.
 Students can opt to live in a dormitory, an apartment or with a Czech host family.

 Semester or Year in CairoStudents may study for a semester or year at the American University in Cairo (AUC).
 About 5,200 students attend AUC, and about 87 percent of the student body is Egyptian.
-Visiting students may take courses in any of AUC's departments.
+Visiting students may take courses in any of AUC’s departments.
+With the exception of Arabic language and literature courses, the language of instruction at AUC is English.
 Fields of particular interest to USC students include: Arabic language, Arabic studies, Middle Eastern studies (including international relations and politics) and Egyptology.
 USC students must take at least one Arabic language course at AUC.
 Students must have completed two semesters of college-level Arabic or the equivalent in order to study at AUC.
-AUC's new campus is located in New Cairo, an ambitious development project at the far edge of the Cairo metropolitan area.
-Visiting students may live in AUC housing on campus or in the Zamalek residence hall in central Cairo, or they may independently rent an apartment.
+AUC’s new campus is located in New Cairo, an ambitious development project at the far edge of the Cairo metropolitan area.
+Visiting students may live in AUC housing on campus or in the Zamalek residence hall in central Cairo.
 Students who live in central Cairo can expect to commute an hour or more each way to the AUC campus.

 Spring Semester or Year at the University of Sussex in BrightonThe University of Sussex is especially strong in American studies, computer science, English, international relations, neuroscience, biological sciences, psychology and sociology.
 There is also a special program for pre-med students, which includes hospital volunteer opportunities.
 USC students are directly enrolled in courses with British students.
 Situated near the seaside resort town of Brighton, the university is only an hour away by train from London and just a half hour from Gatwick Airport.
 Brighton has a very active arts scene and a lively nightlife, and 10 percent of the residents are university students.
 Students live in university housing either on or off campus.